-U.S. 10-year Treasury yields have retreated from the 14-month peak hit in the previous week, after the Federal Reserve made clear its intent to be well "behind the curve" on inflation and wait to see it to materialize.
-The rise in Treasury yields in recent months - while quick - is so far more muted than we would have typically seen in past periods of rising inflation.
+The Federal Reserve embraced a material improvement in its outlook, while making clear that the bar for reassessing the policy rate path was not met and that it was too soon to talk about tapering bond purchases.
+This was a clear reaffirmation of its commitment to be well "behind the curve" on inflation and wait to see it to materialize.
+The rise in Treasury yields in recent months - while quick - is so far much more muted than we would have typically seen in the past.
 This is in line with our new nominal theme, which we expect to support equities and risk assets on the tactical horizon.